cid-harvard/growth-lab-app-front-end/README.md

 The TextBlock component, located at `src/components/text/TextBlock` is a generic, formatted container for other simple components.
 It takes the following props -

-- **children**: React.ReactNode;

-   Any React Element, string, null, or array of any of those types, to be output inside of the TextBlock.
+- **children**: `React.ReactNode` Any React Element, string, null, or array of any of those types, to be output inside of the TextBlock.

-- **align** *(optional)*: Alignment;

-   Optional vertical alignment of the content in the container relative to the height of the TextBlock siblings.
+- **align** *(optional)*: `Alignment` Optional vertical alignment of the content in the container relative to the height of the TextBlock siblings.

    ```tsx
     enum Alignment {